-➤ The use of pair and group work is essential to involve all the members of the class.
-By pairing off weaker and stronger students and involving both in the preparation and implementation of the questionnaire the teacher should ensure maximum participation of all the students.
-The teacher can then get the weaker students to interview the stronger ones and vice-versa.
+Manifesting these issues in day to day class work, five proposals are provided to teachers for effective language teaching/learning in mixed ability classes.
+The use of pair and group work is essential to involve all the members of the class.
+By pairing off weaker and stronger students and involving both in the preparation and implementation of the questionnaire you should ensure maximum participation of all the students.
+You can then get the weaker students to interview the stronger ones and vice-versa.
 Of course, this may be frustrating for the stronger ones, but if they are able to see their role as that of "helper" or even mentor, it may also have a positive effect.

-- A second area of activity that can be productive in mixed ability classes is project work.
+A second area of activity that can be productive in mixed ability classes is project work.
 Again, this can work successfully using mixed groups where the stronger help the weaker, but another approach is to form groups that are at approximately the same level and assign different tasks that are appropriate to the level of each group.
-By adjusting the complexity of the task, the teacher can ensure that each group has a task that it can carry out successfully, thereby providing the correct level of challenge for the higher level students and not demotivating the weaker ones. - A third area is that of homework.
-If the teacher sets the whole class the same homework task irrespective of level, then the teacher will have to expect very mixed results.
+By adjusting the complexity of the task, you can ensure that each group has a task that it can carry out successfully, thereby providing the correct level of challenge for the higher level students and not demotivating the weaker ones.

+A third area is that of homework.
+If you set the whole class the same homework task irrespective of level, then you will have to expect very mixed results.
 Like progress tests, the purpose of homework should be to consolidate class work.
 To this end, giving weaker students less demanding tasks can help both to motivate them and to give them further practice in areas of the language which they have not yet mastered.
 Assigning more challenging tasks to the stronger students in the group should ensure that they remain motivated and continue to make progress.
-It is more work for the teacher but, ultimately, it should produce results. - ➤ Choral drilling can be an effective way of involving weaker or shy students.
-If applied judiciously (in other words not all the time), it can give excellent practice in rhythm and intonation, as well as reinforcing word order and grammatical structure. - Finally, be diplomatic in questioning techniques.
+It is more work for the teacher but, ultimately, it should produce results.

+Choral drilling can be an effective way of involving weaker or shy students.
+If applied judiciously (in other words not all the time), it can give excellent practice in rhythm and intonation, as well as reinforcing word order and grammatical structure.
+Finally, be diplomatic in your questioning techniques.
 Try to avoid putting weaker students "on the spot" by nominating them to be the first to answer a question in open class.
-Instead, try to encourage a culture of attentive listening in the classroom so that the teacher asks a stronger student first and then ask a weaker student to repeat the answer.
+Instead, try to encourage a culture of attentive listening in the classroom so that you ask a stronger student first and then ask a weaker student to repeat the answer.
 It may take time but, once this style of interaction becomes habitual, it can be very productive in terms of class dynamics.